GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-05-24 version 0.9.3: Made TreeSet and TreeMap.comparator() return null when the default comparator is used (to match the contract in SortedMap and SortedSet).

 2015-05-24 version 0.9.2: Moved experiments to my One-off_Examples project.

 2015-05-24 version 0.9.1: Renamed project from J-cicle to UncleJim.